gitopsmanager/k8s-restore-cluster/README.md

 - Deploys applications in each namespace using ArgoCD-Manage-Applications.
 - Uploads a per-namespace deployment summary.

-### 📊 `aggregate`
+### 📊 `aggregate` (optional)
-- Downloads all deployment summaries.
-- Combines them into a single `combined-summary.json` file.
-- Adds a Markdown summary table to the workflow summary view.
+- Aggregation is no longer required for normal use; each matrix job generates its own ArgoCD summary table directly in the GitHub Actions UI.
+- You can remove this job unless cross-namespace aggregation is desired.

 ---